ruancomelli/hazmate/REPORT.md

 **API endpoint limitations**

 Initial attempts to use category-filtered search endpoints (`/site/$SITE_ID/items/search?category=$CATEGORY` and `/site/$SITE_ID/items/search?q=$QUERY`) consistently returned 403 Forbidden errors.
-After extensive testing with different authentication approaches and request parameters, I concluded that these endpoints were likely restricted for the application permissions available, and a different approach was needed.
+After extensive testing with different authentication approaches and request parameters, I concluded that these endpoints were likely unavailable with the current application permissions, and a different approach was needed.

 **Alternative search strategy**